 - Nison Chan, Co-Founder, Head of Purchasing, We The People

-According to WTP, attendees can learn how to take the first step in launching their own ideas, and how to use crowdfunding to bring their ideas to scale fast.
+According to WTP, attendees will learn how to take the first step in launching their own ideas, and how to use crowdfunding to bring their ideas to scale fast, with lower risks and fixed costs.

-While there’s usually a general admission charge of $79, FCBC is now offering tickets at 50% off with the promo code “P50”.
+While there’s usually a general admission charge of $79, FCBC is now offering tickets at 50% off with the promo code “P50” until 31 January 2020.

-Interested parties can find out more and register here.
+Interested parties can find out more about FCBC and register here.

 Featured Image Credit: We The People